-The Office of International Affairs serves as a university-wide resource for the access, administration, development and risk oversight of university study abroad programming.
+The Office of International Affairs serves as a university-wide resource for the access, administration, development and risk oversight of university education abroad programming.
 For those Ohio State units and/or student organizations that are planning international travel opportunities for Ohio State students that are not coordinated through the Office of International Affairs, the following guidelines will help familiarize you with university policies and procedures.
 Examples of these opportunities include Office of Student Life programs such as Buck-I-SERV Alternative Break or Recreational Sports Adventure Trips, and student organization travel to international locations for service and/or volunteering.

 If you are planning a trip or program that is not coordinated through the Office of International Affairs, you are encouraged to adhere to the following guidelines and best practices and you are required to communicate your travel plans to the Office of International Affairs via the Group International Travel Form.

 The Office of International Affairs strongly recommends that you work with a reputable program provider to help with the logistics of travel, arrival, transportation, excursions, in-country room and board and safety and security for your program.
-There are a range of providers who can provide customized support for your group, as can several study abroad program providers.
+There are a range of providers who can provide customized support for your group, as can several education abroad program providers.
 As planners and sponsors for the program, you are responsible for due diligence in your choice of provider.

 Contact the international risk manager early in the planning stages for your trip or program.
 The international risk manager can provide guidance and other forms of support related to risk assessment, international supplemental insurance and university policies.
 Contact Dru Simmons at firstname.lastname@example.org.